dreadwrr/Recentchanges/README.md

 remove main.dist and main.build

-The follow would put the output into main.dist but is not as organized as pyinstaller so not using for main build
+The following would put the output into main.dist but is not as organized as pyinstaller.
+There are too many files beside the executable so not using for main build

 nuitka main.py --mode=standalone --enable-plugin='pyside6' --remove-output --include-qt-plugins=sqldrivers --windows-icon-from-ico=Resources\recentchanges.ico <br><br>